Guachama Rancheria: History

-Tongva village
+Gabrieleno Village

-Kaawchama was located in the far eastern reaches of Tovaangar, or the Tongvan world.
-Various maps of Tongvan villages place it as the easternmost village of the Tongva.
+Kaawchama was located in the far eastern reaches of Tovaangar, or the Gabrieleno world.
+Various maps of Gabrieleno villages place it as the easternmost village of the Gabrieleno.
 The Mohave Trail connected Kaawchama to a vast trade network that extended from villages in southern California to the Colorado River.

 When Mission San Gabriel was constructed by the Spanish colonizers in 1771, Kaawchama was located fifty miles east from the mission, yet soon began to be eyed as a potential outpost for the mission.

 The village had been known by Spanish missionaries since the 1770s, yet no European structure had been constructed in the area.
 This was noted as a problem by the missionaries, who would travel the Mohave Trail without a place to refill supplies: "As travel over this road increased it was arranged to establish a supply station at some intermediate point between the Sierras on the north and the mission."

 In 1810, approximately one-thousand Mohave raiders traveled through the village, initially with plans to attack Mission San Gabriel.
 However, the raid party decided against destroying the mission and instead captured three thousand sheep.

 On May 10, 1810, Francisco Dumetz, a padre of Mission San Gabriel, came to the village of Kaawchama, and established the sought after supply station at the village:They found an ideal location, in a place called Guachama, which means "plenty to eat."
 The valley was well watered and luxuriant with springtime verdure.
 The Guachama Indians had here a populous rancheria.
 A number of other rancherias were scattered about the valley, each bearing a name significant of the place it was situated.
 Many of the names were retained by settlers at a later day and applied to ranches granted by the government.